IDRnD/idvoice-android-demo/README.md

   seconds of their speech to create a strong voiceprint.
 By enrolling for the second time user overwrites their voiceprint.
 Liveness result tells whether the speech is genuine or not.

-The application also demonstrates the way to validate user audio input by performing speech endpoint detection and estimating net speech length.
+The application also demonstrates the way to validate user audio input by performing quality checks (SNR level, speech length, relative speech length and multiple speakers detection).

+- Enrollment process can't get completed if quality checks are not met.

+- Verification process can't get completed if quality checks are not met except for multiple speakers detection which is shown as a warning in liveness results if detected.

 **All source code contains commentary that should help developers.**